Season 1, Episode 48

 Lorne Brown:

 So I thought it’d be nice.
-Just to start off with, you’ve written those two books, discipline Without Damage, and then the next one, parenting right from the start, is there a reason why you wrote the second?
+Just to start off with, you’ve written those two books, Discipline Without Damage, and then the next one, parenting right from the start, is there a reason why you wrote the second?
 Did you learn something?
 Is there a new experience that you had to update your book?
 I’m curious.

 Vanessa Lapointe:

 That’s such a great question and when I wrote the first book, I was in the throes of still really figuring out what it was to be in my profession, what it was to be a mother, what it was to be a wife.
 There were a lot of things happening.
-I was well-schooled in all of the world of psychology, which is quite a traditional world once you are immersed in all of it.
+I was well-schooled in the world of psychology, which is quite a traditional world once you are immersed in all of it.
 And notably, the title of my first book is called Discipline Without Damage.
 Whilst I was writing the final chapter of that book, it was a Sunday morning, the final chapter was due to my editor by the following day, and I was really under the gun in terms of the timeline, and so I had pulled myself up in my home office to finish that final chapter of the book called Discipline Without Damage, and I heard this horrible, horrible sound coming from my own backyard.

 It was the sound of a child screaming in agony.
-And so I went running as one desk when you hear your child screaming in agony, he discovered that my son had gotten into a bit of an issue with his dad around doing chores in the backyard.
+And so I went running to one desk when you hear your child screaming in agony, he discovered that my son had gotten into a bit of an issue with his dad around doing chores in the backyard.
 It was a cold spring day, and rather than helping his dad pick up all of these fallen branches from a recent windstorm, he had decided to get on the trampoline and refused to come off.
 So to teach him a lesson, his dad had hauled out the garden house tracks my son on the trampoline, which had one of those enclosed mesh around and was spraying him down with freezing cold wire.
 I completely get why my then husband who just lit and went there and I completely get why my then seven year old child was in complete counter wealth to what it was that his father was asking.

 And I dealt with the situation and we were back in the house and thought to myself, do I release this book?
 I clearly don’t have it figured out in my own household.
 And what does one do?
 Of course, the timeline was too far advanced and there were other people involved at that point.
 So the book got released and from that moment forward, I was really thrust into a period that would spend several years of trying to figure out why could I know all of the things here in your, but not even rid of all of the things here in your heart in a conscious way with my then partner with my children in my home.
 And so along that I found our teacher Gila Gob and I learned a whole bunch of stuff.
-I had trained with Gordon Neufeld before that I had course studied at university for 13 years.
+I had trained with Gordon Neufeld before that I had studied at university for 13 years.

 I had been practicing for several years at that point, but I hadn’t really figured out the pathway from here to here for me as a person.
 So I got to work on all of that, whether I wanted to or not.
 And as I delved deeper and deeper into an understanding of that, it was really upon my heart that I had missed a big piece.
-I think the discipline book is brilliant in a lot of how it speaks about attachments and all of the things, and it doesn’t embed why it’s so hard to deliver on those things when you know that it’s the right thing to do and you just can’t get yourself to that point.
+I think the discipline book is brilliant in a lot of how it speaks about attachments and all of the things, and it doesn’t explain why it’s so hard to deliver on those things when you know that it’s the right thing to do and you just can’t get yourself to that point.
 And so thus, the parenting right from the start book was born, and I always say the first six chapters, it’s a 12th chapter book, the first six chapters of that book are for anybody who has children or who has ever been a child because it shows you how we become who it is that we are.

 Lorne Brown: